Vivlos: 2016: three-year-old season

 In March 2016 Vivlos was moved up to Grade 3 class but made no impact in her first two starts as she finished towards the rear in both the Tulip Sho at Hanshin Racecourse and the Flower Cup at Nakayama Racecourse.
-After three-month break she returned to winning form as she took a minor race over 2000 metres at Chukyo Racecourse in July.
+After a three-month break, she returned to winning form as she took a minor race over 2000 metres at Chukyo Racecourse in July.

 On 10 September at Nakayama Vivlos started at odds of 4.8/1 for the Grade 3 Shion Stakes (a trial race for the Shuka Sho) and finished second of the eighteen runners, beaten two and a half lengths by the favourite Biche.
 In the Grade 1 Shuka Sho over 2000 metres at Kyoto on 16 October Vivlos, ridden by Yuichi Fukunaga, started the 5.3/1 third choice in the betting behind Biche and Jeweler.
 After racing in mid-division she produced a strong late run, took the lead in the closing stages and won by half a length from Pearl Code, with Kaiserball and Jeweler close behind.
 After the race Fukunaga said "We were in a perfect position and the trip was smooth and in good rhythm.
 I was aware of Biche behind me at the third corner but we were able to pick our own timing for the move.
 Her sister (Verxina) had a lot of speed and staying power but this filly has a tremendous burst of speed".

 In the JRA Awards for 2016 Vivlos finished third behind Sinhalite and Jeweler in the voting for the JRA Award for Best Three-Year-Old Filly.